textpattern/textpattern.github.io/administration/languages-panel.md

 You can also install a new language strings manually here at any time, such as for multi-lingual publishing efforts, using the 'Install from Textpack' box.
 Paste additional language strings for your site into this box and select 'Upload' to install them.

 The strings will often come in the form of a downloadable Textpack, distributed with a plugin to permit the plugin’s language strings to be used natively within Textpattern.
 International authors may then translate these packs as necessary and redistribute the localized content to the community.

+## Known Issues

+### Persistent update notifications

+Legacy versions of Textpattern released before 4.7.0 use [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) to communicate with a central language translation server.
+From Textpattern version 4.7.0, language packs are included in the software locally.

+A bug has been identified that affects legacy Textpattern instance (pre-4.7 only) where language packs may erroneously indicate an update is available.
+Triggering the update using the Update button will download the translations held on the central server, but the Update button may still be active after the language pack has been successfully updated.
+The Update notification can be safely ignored.
+It does not represent a security risk or affect functionality in any way.

+If you encounter this issue, please check in the Diagnostics panel whether your PHP and MySQL server times are identical.
+There are some situations where the times do not match.
+If the times match, and you are interested in assisting with debugging of this particular issue, please leave a reply in [this forum thread](https://forum.textpattern.io/viewtopic.php?id=49156) and we'll get back to you.

 [Next: Users panel](https://docs.textpattern.com/administration/users-panel)